Moving house? Movers will NOT move plants! So, you will need to move them yourself. Here are our best tips for how to pack houseplants for moving!

 When planning our move, we knew we were going to hire movers (hello, 38 weeks pregnant and wrangling a one year old!)
 However, we didn’t originally consider that there are certain things that movers will not move.

-We had several companies offer to carry them to our personal vehicles, but none wanted them to ride in the truck with them.
+We had several companies offer to have their employees carry them to our personal vehicles, but none wanted to transport them in their trucks.

 So, we did some research on how to move potted plants and decided to figure out the easiest and safest way to transport them ourselves.